tobscher/build-web-application-with-golang_EN/README.md

 - [sbinet](https://github.com/sbinet)

 ###Purpose
 Because I'm interested in web application development, I used my free time to write this book as open source version.
-It doesn't mean that I have very good ability to build web applications; I would like to share what I've done with Go in building web applications.
+It doesn't mean that I have a very good ability to build web applications; I would like to share what I've done with Go in building web applications.

 - For those of you who are working with PHP/Python/Ruby, you will understand how to use Go to build a web application.
 - For those of you who are working with C/C++, you will know how the web works.